Azure-Samples/azure-sql-db-django/README.md

 python manage.py migrate <app name>
 ```

-Once migration is done successfully, you will see that database objects are created in your database.
+Once migration is done successfully, you’ll see that database objects are created in your database.

 <p>&nbsp;</p>

 ## Run the Django Application locally

-Execute the below command to starts the development web server on the local machine.
+Execute the below command, to start the development web server on the local machine.
 By default, the server runs on port 8000 on the IP address 127.0.0.1.
 You can pass in an IP address and port number explicitly.

 ```Python
     python manage.py runserver [addrport]
 ```

-Once the Django application is running, you will see something like:
+Once the Django application is running, you'll see something like:
 ```Text
 ...